Theusaopia/Theusaopia/README.md

 <h1 align="left">Hello, I'm Matheus.</h1>

+- 🛑 **CURRENTLY MAKING CHANGES TO MY GITHUB**🛑
+I think it's time to fill my github page with meaningful projects, that I can really show off and use as a proof of my knowledge.
+In order to do that, I'm deleting the majority (if not all) my projects here, to work on separate projects that I'll think about later.
+I'm also creating a new account to keep study notes, and some other stuff just as a database.
-- Junior Java/Python developer ☕
+- Junior Python and AWS developer 🐍

-- Currently working at [GFT Group](https://www.gft.com) as an intern 💼
+- Currently working at [GFT Group](https://www.gft.com) as a backend developer 💼

 - The majority of my projects are here, but, there are a few at GitLab (<a href="https://gitlab.com/Theusaopia" target="_blank"> <img align="center" src="https://img.shields.io/badge/-Gitlab-05122A?style=flat&logo=gitlab" alt="gitlab"/>
 </a>) 👩‍💻